Camarillo, California: Incorporation

 Beginning 7:02 am. on Thursday, May 2, 2013, a major brush fire began in the Camarillo Springs area and burned throughout the area.
 The community of Dos Vientos and CSUCI were evacuated due to the proximity of the fire.
-About 15 houses were damaged, but none burned down.
+Approximately 15 houses were damaged, with none fully destroyed.
 28,000 acres of land was burned by the fire.
-Finally, on Sunday, May 5, 2013, rain in the area during the night helped firefighters bring the fire under full control.
+On Sunday, May 5, 2013, rain in the area during the night helped firefighters bring the fire under full control.